pyswip/www/docs/README.md

   - title: Community
     details: PySwip is maintained by its community.
 It was used in PhD and master's theses, scientific papers,  student projects and a book.

-footer: MIT Licensed | Copyright © 2024 Yüce Tekol and PySwip Contributors
+footer: Copyright © 2024 Yüce Tekol and PySwip Contributors
 ---